Cirkit Designer Logo

 • Can I use the TP4056 module to charge multiple batteries in series?

-No, the module is designed for single-cell batteries only.
-Charging multiple batteries in series can damage the module and the batteries.
+No, the TP4056 is designed for single-cell batteries only.
+Charging multiple cells in series requires a specialized balance charger.

-• What happens if I leave the battery connected after charging is complete?
+• What happens if I leave the battery connected after it is fully charged?

-The module automatically stops charging when the battery is full, so it is safe to leave the battery connected.
+The module automatically stops charging when the battery is full, preventing overcharging.

 This concludes the documentation for the TP4056 Module (Type C).